-If you make this cocktail be sure to post it on Instagram with the hashtag #LePetitEats so we can share a virtual cheers!
+If you make this Horchata White Russian recipe, be sure to post it on Instagram with the hashtag #LePetitEats so we can share a “virtual cheers”!

-- 1½ ounces vodka
+- 1 1/2 ounces vodka

-- 1½ ounces Kahlua or coffee liqueur
+- 1 1/2 ounces Kahlua or coffee liqueur

-- 3 ounces Horchata (recipe follows)
+- 3 ounces Horchata recipe follows

 - Ground cinnamon

 Fill a glass with ice.
 Pour in vodka and Kahlua, then top with Horchata.
 Garnish with ground cinnamon.

-- ½ cup long grain white rice, rinsed
+- 1/2 cup long grain white rice rinsed

-- 1 cinnamon stick, broken into pieces
+- 1 cinnamon stick broken into pieces

-- ¼ cup sugar
+- 1/4 cup sugar

 Add the rice and cinnamon stick to a blender.
 Add 2 cups of water and pulse to coarsely grind.
 Transfer to a large bowl and add another 2 cups water.
 Soak at room temperature for at least 3 hours.

-- Puree the rice mixture in a blender in batches until smooth.
+Puree the rice mixture in a blender in batches until smooth.
 Strain through cheesecloth into a container.
 Mix in the sugar; chill.
 Stir the horchata before serving.